1. 3DS Blog

 Table of contents

 For engineering and manufacturing leaders, the next competitive advantage will not come from more point solutions.
-Instead, competive advantage comes from implementing a fully digital product lifecycle — from ideation and design through simulation, validation, sourcing and manufacturing planning and alignment.
+Instead, manufacturers gain an edge by connecting the full product lifecycle — from early design through simulation, validation, and manufacturing alignment.

 A neutral signal from the broader manufacturing market supports that shift.
-Focused on research that ‘accelerate(s) innovation by developers and inventors,’ the National Institute for Standards and Technology (NIST) published research such as, Digital Thread for Smart Manufacturing.
-The agency focuses helping manufacturers implement a complete digital thread for information that runs through design, manufacturing and product support processes.
+Focused on research that accelerates innovation by developers and inventors, the National Institute of Standards and Technology (NIST) published research such as Digital Thread for Smart Manufacturing.
+The agency focuses on helping manufacturers to implement a complete digital thread for information that runs through design, manufacturing and product support processes.
 Plus, Deloitte’s 2026 Consumer Products Industry Global Outlook points to a more complex consumer products market shaped by technology, trade shifts, rising costs, supply chain disruption and changing consumer expectations.

-Together, these trends reinforce one conclusion: product development operating as a disconnected front-end process does not support engineering workflows and modernization goals.
+Together, these trends reinforce one conclusion: product development can no longer operate as a disconnected front-end process.
 Engineering and manufacturing teams need shared data, shared context and shared decision-making from the start.

 Why AI-Ready Product Development Requires Better Data First